thorbits/thScripts/README.md

     *   **Confirm installation:**  This allows you to continue with the script.
     *   **Dependencies and sources:** The script will install necessary dependencies and download kernel sources.
     *   **Customization:** Advanced users can customize the kernel configuration by modifying the `.config` file before compilation via menuconfig.
-    *   **Initiate Compilation:**  The kernel will be compiled.
+    *   **Initiate Compilation:**  The kernel will be compiled when you exit configuration.
 This can take a significant amount of time depending on your system's hardware.
 5.  **Reboot:**  After successful compilation, the script will prompt you to reboot your system.
 Select "Yes" to reboot and load the newly compiled kernel.

 **Important Considerations:**

 *   **Backup:** **Always back up your system before proceeding.** This allows you to restore your system if something goes wrong.
 *   **Error Handling:** The script includes basic error handling, but be prepared to troubleshoot issues.
 Refer to the script's documentation or seek help from the online community if you encounter problems.
 *   **Rollback:** If the new kernel causes problems, you can typically boot into your previous kernel using your bootloader's menu (e.g., Grub).
-*

 </div>

 <div align="center">